vripoche/CakePHP-Authentification-Plugin/README.md

 > CakePlugin::load('Authentification', array('routes' => true));

-Use the new Simple and SimpleBasic Auth types
+Use the new SimpleForm and SimpleBasic Auth types
 ---------------------------------------------

 These new auth systems use a config instead of "users" table, just put users in bootstrap: